moka-guys/dnanexus_multiqc/README.md

 so the file is recognised as a picard markduplicates file.
 4. The app sets the minimum-fold coverage reported in the general stats table by editing 'dnanexus_multiqc_config.yaml'.
 This value comes from the app's 'coverage_level' input parameter.
-5. A dockerised version of MultiQC is used (v1.11).
+5. A dockerised version of MultiQC is used.
 6. MultiQC parses all files, including any recognised files in the report.
 7. The MultiQC outputs are uploaded to DNAnexus.